 The programme has a minimum requirement of 80% attendance necessary to ensure professional formation.
-Attendance on-site is recorded and students' use of the VLE is also recorded electronically.
+Attendance on-site is recorded and apprentices' use of the VLE is also recorded electronically.
 Data is accessed for monitoring purposes by Module Leaders and the Programme Leader.
-The system flags any student whose engagement drops, supporting the Module Tutors / Practice Tutor / Programme Leader to make appropriate interventions in order to identify and support the student to address the cause.
+The system flags any apprentice whose engagement drops, supporting the Work-based Mentor and Practice Tutor / Programme Leader to make appropriate interventions in order to identify and support the apprentice to address the cause.

-Students on this programme are required to develop an ethical approach to practice, guided by the Youth Work Values (YW00 Youth Work National Occupational Standards), the Ethical Conduct BA Youth & Community Work v8.2 in Youth Work (NYA 2004), the Code of Ethics (Institute of Youth Work) and the University's 'Assessment of Fitness for Professional Practice'.
+Apprentices on this programme are required to develop an ethical approach to practice, guided by the Youth Work Values (YW00 Youth Work National Occupational Standards), the Ethical Conduct BA Youth & Community Work v8.2 in Youth Work (NYA 2004), the Code of Ethics (Institute of Youth Work) and the University's 'Assessment of Fitness for Professional Practice'.